Calle De Los Negros, the Wickedest Street in the American West

 Pueblo de Los Angeles - September 8th, 1855

 Sheriff’s Deputy William Johnston pushed through the crowd assembled in the plaza.
 It was Saturday night and the town was alive with gaily attired Californios, Sonorans, Indians, ‘Gringos’ from the States, Chileans, Celestials, Kanaka sailors, various Europeans and a mix of wanderers from other points round’ the world.
 A pair of vaqueros dashed down the streets in a horse race.
 One shifted to the side and with a sweeping motion, snatched up an errant rooster by the neck.
-It let out a muffled shriek with thrashing wings as it succumbed to the shock.
-A pair of rye-soaked Appalachian Mountaineers raised their hands in applause offering “Four-bits if you give us that roaster o’ yourn and a quarter-eagle[i] if you kin do that twicet…”.
+The hapless gamecock let out a muffled shriek with thrashing wings as it succumbed to the shock.
+A pair of rye-soaked Appalachian Mountaineers raised their hands in applause offering “Four-bits if you give us that roaster o’ yourn and I'll wager a quarter-eagle[i] if'n you kin do that twicet…”.

 *Note, the many shops and apartments along the eastern gallery of 'Negro Alley'.- Photo credit to University of Southern California Libraries and California Historical Society archives.